fisher/apl/symbols.md

 #### Dyadic

-Binomial Coefficient.
+Binomial coefficient.
 Number of combinations of _rval_ items taken _lval_ at a time

 ```apl
       1 2 3 4 5 6!6